iMyMonkey/rsschool-cv/cv.md

 ### About me
 __I am builder, i teach the programer courses.
 And i wanna to work to this sphere.
 I am  very funny men.
-Love books, films, video games, serials.
+Love books, films, video games, serials, football.
 Small study English language, as you look :D__

 ---
 ## Skills: